gakalmar/Notes/_Questions.md

-# To check:
+# To check & add:

--JS workflow of code reading (rewatch video tutorial) -Get started with workbook
+- JS workflow of code reading (rewatch video tutorial)
+- Get started with workbook
+- ASCI characters and how to reference them
+- Data object as a separate section

 # Questions: